Qurate Retail Inc. (QRTEA) Shares Decline Despite Market Challenges - News Heater

-Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has dropped by -1.97 in relation to previous closing price of 0.63.
-Nevertheless, the company has seen a gain of 0.66% in its stock price over the last five trading days.
+Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has plunge by -2.77relation to previous closing price of 0.59.
+Nevertheless, the company has seen a -7.94% plunge in its stock price over the last five trading sessions.
 Business Wire reported 2023-08-23 that ENGLEWOOD, Colo.–(BUSINESS WIRE)–Qurate Retail, Inc. to Present at Goldman Sachs Communacopia & Technology Conference.

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ: QRTEA) Right Now?

-The 36-month beta value for QRTEA is also noteworthy at 2.08.
+Additionally, the 36-month beta value for QRTEA is 2.10.
 There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023